JKozma81/bh-blog-kj/README.md

 ## Description

 This was our second project in the bootcamp.
-It is basic blog app with admin and public interface.
+It is a basic blog app with admin and public interface.
 Its able to perform basic CRUD operations.
 The required task are listed below with the status of them.

 |                  Normal Task                  |     Condition      |                HW task                | Condition          |
 | :-------------------------------------------: | :----------------: | :-----------------------------------: | ------------------ |